TheCedarPrince/thecedarprince.github.io/notes/07082020155623-digital-self-harm.md

++++
-@def title = "What is Digital Self-Harm"
-@def slug = "07082020155623-digital-self-harm"
+title = "What is Digital Self-Harm" slug = "07082020155623-digital-self-harm"
-@def tags = ["zettel", "harm", "digital", "non-suicidal", "self", "mentalhealth", "illness", "archive"]
-@def description = "Exploration of the idea of Digital Self-Harm"

-@def rss_title = "What is Digital Self-Harm"
-@def rss_description = "Exploration of the idea of Digital Self-Harm"
-@def rss_pubdate = Date(2020, 7, 8)
+tags = ["zettel", "harm", "digital", "non-suicidal", "self", "mentalhealth", "illness", "archive"] description = "Exploration of the idea of Digital Self-Harm" rss_title = "What is Digital Self-Harm" rss_description = "Exploration of the idea of Digital Self-Harm" rss_pubdate = Date(2020, 7, 8)
++++

 What is Digital Self-Harm